How bottom-up sales helped Expensify blaze the path for SaaS – TechCrunch

 You’d expect an expense management company to have a large sales department and advertise through all kinds of channels to maximize customer acquisition.
 But like we’ve seen over and over through the course of this EC-1, Expensify just doesn’t do what you think it should.

+If you’re wondering how it’s possible to grow to such a level without an established sales team, the short answer is: Word of mouth.

-If you’re wondering how its possible to grow to such a level without an established sales team, the short answer is: Word of mouth.
-To an extent, Expensify can do this due to the space it’s in, as expense reporting is such a thankless, almost mind numbingly boring task that anyone who found a good solution is bound to recommend it to their colleagues and friends.
+If you’re wondering how it’s possible to grow to such a level without an established sales team, the short answer is: Word of mouth.
+To an extent, Expensify can do this due to the space it’s in, as expense reporting is such a thankless, almost mind-numbingly boring task that anyone who found a good solution is bound to recommend it to their colleagues and friends.

 But it’s more interesting how Expensify grows bottom-up within SMBs, its core customer base.
 By providing an easy and meaningful experience via the product itself, the company has come to a point where it only takes one or two users who love the service to turn their company into customers.